SmithWillSuffice/ohanga-pai/content/blog/4_mab_2_2_euroland.md

 Contrast with the USA where Congress has all the monopoly, since they can fire the FED Board with a vote.
 The nuance that should be put up-front is that these governments are *de facto* owned by the bankers and oligarchs, through distortion of democracy.
-So legallistically Merhling is wrong to claim the central banks are private institutions, but functionally he is kind of right, but only because the demos keep electing neoliberal governments who actively _want_ to be beholden to private oligarch interests (most neolib politicians aspire to be members of the oligarchy).
+So legalistically Merhling is wrong to claim the central banks are private institutions, but functionally he is kind of right, but only because the demos keep electing neoliberal governments who actively _want_ to be beholden to private oligarch interests (most neolib politicians aspire to be members of the oligarchy).

+OK.

+But the fact the monetary system gets abused in several ways makes Merhlings point about the hierarchy of financial instruments a reality, and a seriously big f-ing problem.

+For social stability we need like things and production equivalences to remain rough equivalences, as in trade parity principles.
+The predatory financial speculators and merchants of financial ponzi schemes, tariffs, and other banking corruptions, mess this up.

+One nation's tarriffs become another's subsidies.
+You cannot expect a people who get squeezed by unfair prices to not fight back, and if they are lucky their government will fight back for them.

 [Next post (TBD)](./)
 [Previous post (Neural Nets and MMT)](../2_neural_nets_pt1)